How to Shrink Bunions Naturally: Effective Methods and Prevention Tips

 Bunions are a hard bony bump or ‘growth’ at the side of your big toe joint.
-Medically known as ‘hallux abducto valgus’ which actually refers to the angle of your big toe (hallux) joint.
+Medically known as ‘hallux abducto valgus’ which actually refers to the angle of your big toe joint.
+While some people refer to a bunion as a bony growth, the actual issue is the misalignment of the joint, not new bone formation.
 Contrary to popular belief, they are not actually a growth of bone, but the bony lump you feel is actually the big toe joint itself protruding out of its normal position.
 This happens when the big toe is pointing towards the second toe and begins gradually before getting worse and worse to the point where the big toe joint is completely misaligned and no longer functions.
+The progression and bunion severity can influence which treatments are appropriate.
 The good news is that if caught early enough there are natural ways to shrink or prevent bunions while your big toe joint is still flexible.
+Non-surgical options like bunion splints and bunion stretches are often recommended for early or mild cases.

 What are the causes of bunions?